October 29 - Flat sea, little wind. We sail near Porquerolles, the largest of the islands of the Hyerès archipelago.

 political and security, economic and financial cooperation and social and cultural relations.

-The goals include: "promote regional security, eliminate weapons of mass destruction, adhere to international and regional nuclear non-proliferation regimes, as well as disarmament and arms control agreements."
+The objectives include: “promoting regional security, eliminating weapons of mass destruction, adhering to international and regional nuclear non-proliferation regimes, as well as disarmament and arms control agreements.”

 We have on board two young people who had not yet been born in 1995, other sailors who were already more than adults that year.